jessfraz/blog/content/post/books.md

 - [A People’s History of Computing in the United States](https://www.amazon.com/Peoples-History-Computing-United-States-ebook/dp/B07DGJ74FV): This book has a bunch of short stories that chronologically take you through some of the most important moments of computing history.
 I loved reading this after "Soul of a New Machine" because it really tied in nicely to the references of Data General and DEC.
 - [The Big Machine](https://www.amazon.com/big-machine-Robert-Jungk/dp/B0006BUS1Y): I found this book at the infamous Bell's books in Palo Alto.
 It was all worn like someone had previously loved it a lot and it makes me love it even more.
 It's about CERN and how it came to be and has the same sort of romanticized view of tech as "Soul of a New Machine" and "A People’s History of Computing in the United States".
 - [On the Edge](https://www.amazon.com/gp/product/0973864907/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1): The story of the Commodore computer company.
 Goes through the entire history.
 Super desnse, but over all interesting.
+- [Where Wizards Stay Up Late](https://www.amazon.com/Where-Wizards-Stay-Up-Late/dp/0684832674): This book details the story of how the Internet came to be!

 ### Non-Fiction